-The speed of the I^2C interface may be selected between Standard (0-100KHz) and Fast I^2C (100-400KHz).
+The speed of the I^2C interface may be selected between Standard (up to 100KHz) and Fast I^2C (up to 400KHz).

 SDA/SCL Line Control

 Transmitter mode: the interface holds the clock line low before transmission to wait for the microcontroller to write the byte in the Data Register.